-Participation: 10% Ongoing Because much of this course involves in-class discussions and presentations, participation is a significant course grade.
-Course attendance is expected and is part of your participation grade.
-Just showing up for class does not represent 'A' participation work.
-Students are expected to complete their reading assignments on time and to participate in class discussions and exercises.
-Pop Ouizzes: 20% Occasional Questions on pop quizzes will draw from the assigned readings for the day of the quiz.
-You will be allowed to write as much as you would like from the readings on one 4 X 6 index card, and you may refer to the index card while taking the guiz.
-25% Due Sep.
-11, Oct.
-2, Oct.
-23, Nov.
-13 and Dec.
-4 Each student will write one short paper (3-5 pages) for each question upon which this course is organized.
-In the papers, you will apply each question to the conflict you are studying in your learning group.
-Although the conflict about which you will write is one you are studying as a group, the short papers are written individually and must represent individual work.
-Group Presentations: 25% Every 3 weeks Each group will give a short presentation (approximately 10 minutes) on each of the questions upon which this course is organized.
-The content of these presentations is much more important than the style.
-The idea is for each group to share their findings, insights, questions, challenges, and ideas with regard to the conflict they are studying and their efforts to analyze it and develop an intervention that will move parties toward resolution.
+Participation: 10% Ongoing Because much of the his course involv ves in-class discussions and presentations, participation is a significant course g grade.
+Course at tendance is expected and is part of your participation grade.
+Just showing up fo r class does not represent 'A' participation work.
+Students are expected to complete their read ling assignments on time and to participate in class discussions and exercises.
+Pop Quizzes: 20% Occasional Occasional Questions on pop of quizzes will drav from the assigned readings for the day of the quiz.
+You will be allowed to write e as much as you would like from the readings on one 4 X 6 index card, and you may refer to th • Short Papers: 25% Due Feb 5, March 5, March 26, and April 16 Each student will v write one short p aper (600-800 words) for each question upon which this course is organized 1.
+In the papers, you will apply each question to the conflict you are studying in your learning gr oup.
+Although th ne conflict about which you will write is one you are studying as a group, the sho rt papers are wri tten individually and must represent individual work.
+Group Presentation Every 3 weeks 0 1 tation (approximately 10 minutes) on each of the questions d.
+The content of these presentations is much more important • group to share their findings, insights, questions, challenges, • · · t they are studying and their efforts to analyze it and develop , , , an intervention that will move parties toward resolution.
 Class discussion will follow each presentation.
-20% Due Dec.
-11 Final Exam: These final integration essays will be open book, take home essays that will be distributed electronically on Nov.
-25. Answers to each of the 3 questions should be 2 (complete) to 3 pages in length.
-Exams must be submitted electronically by Dec.
-11 at 5:00 p.m.
-LATE PAPERS WILL BE ACCEPTED ONLY IN CASES OF DOCUMENTED PERSONAL ILLNESS OR FAMILY EMERGENCY.